 This project examines the impact of the existing business model on the financial resiliency of water utilities.
 The project investigates the ability of water utilities to thrive in the presence of fiscal stresses that threaten to temporarily or systematically move an organization or industry off-balance or out of fiscal equilibrium.
 Resiliency goes a step beyond sustainability: indicating thriving, rather than just surviving.

-As part of this project, the Environmental Finance Center and its partners produced:
+As part of this project, the EFC at UNC and its partners produced:

 A comprehensive report: view the Executive Summary